A photo from Wines of Ukraine, showing a big Ukrainian flag ๐Ÿ‡บ๐Ÿ‡ฆ, flying over a lush green landscape with rows of vineyards.

 (โœ Arsen Fedosenko, 1977-2024, photographer ๐Ÿ“ธ, sommelier ๐Ÿท, winemaker ๐Ÿšœ - and โ€œHero of Freedomโ€ ๐Ÿช–)

-As happy as we are to see that he captured Ukrainian winemaking with stunning, impressive and creative photos ๐Ÿ‘.
-As sad we are to learn that he was killed in the war, right around the same time when we first discovered his photos.
+It is amazing to see how he captured Ukrainian winemaking with stunning, impressive and creative photos ๐Ÿ‘.
+So it was sad to learn that he was killed in the war, right around the same time when we first discovered his photos.

 Portraits of Arsen Fedosenko.